Our Philosophy

 Year A & Year B: Science & Social Studies

-At HPAS, we are able to delve deeper and gain a greater understanding of the Science and Social Studies curricula because we focus yearlong on specific strands, rotating through Year A and Year B in our combined classes.
+At HPAS, we strive to delve deeper and gain a greater understanding of the Science and Social Studies curricula because we focus yearlong on specific strands, rotating through Year A and Year B in our combined classes.

 For more information on the Science Curriculum, please visit: